This post will be updated periodically to reflect the latest developments. Last update 11/6/2017.

 “Believe it or not, our state’s Public Records Act has a loophole that lets anyone obtain our personal contact information.
 And its happened.
 Caregivers across the state have been targeted by the Freedom Foundation, an extremist group that lobbied against funding the raises in our union contract and opposed caregivers getting a retirement benefit… The Legislature needs to close this dangerous loophole so that caregivers and other public service workers like us can do our jobs without fear of harassment.”

-For the record, the Freedom Foundation has never opposed raises and retirement benefits for IPs and, at this point in time, the Freedom Foundation had still not done any comprehensive outreach to IPs.
-Additionally, the vast majority of IPs "personal contact information" is already exempt from disclosure under the PRA.
-The Freedom Foundation is seeking only a list of names.
-SEIU 775 also neglected to mention the fact that, in accordance with Article 5.1 of the collective bargaining agreement (CBA), the state provides SEIU 775 with monthly updates of all IPs' personal information, including not just names, but date of birth, physical and mailing addresses, email addresses, phone numbers, marital status, language preference and even Social Security Numbers, all in spite of the PRA's prohibition against the information's release.
+For the record, the Freedom Foundation has never opposed raises and retirement benefits for IPs.
+Additionally, the vast majority of IPs “personal contact information” was already exempt from disclosure under the PRA.
+The Freedom Foundation sought only a list of names and birthdates.
+SEIU 775 also neglected to mention the fact that, in accordance with Article 5.1 of the collective bargaining agreement (CBA), the state provides SEIU 775 with monthly updates of all IPs’ personal information, including not just names, but date of birth, physical and mailing addresses, email addresses, phone numbers, marital status, language preference and even Social Security Numbers, all in spite of the PRA’s prohibition against the information’s release.

 Despite Sen. Benton’s misguided insistence on standing by the legislation, the Freedom Foundation again blew the whistle on the bill.
 It died in the Senate without receiving a hearing.

-In another setback, a state appeals court ruled unanimously against SEIU 775 in April 2016 and upheld the trial court's decision finding the list of IPs is disclosable to the Freedom Foundation under the PRA.
-The union appealed the decision to the state Supreme Court, which ultimately denied SEIU 775's request for review in Sept.
-2016, leaving the appeals court decision in the Foundation's favor intact.
-Federal records indicate that between 2014 and 2015, SEIU 775 paid the two Seattle law firms representing the union in the lawsuit (Schwerin, Campbell, Barnard, Iglitzen & Lavitt, and Frank, Freed, Subit & Thomas) a total of $788 thousand.
+In another setback, a state appeals court ruled unanimously against SEIU 775 in April 2016 and upheld the trial court’s decision finding the list of IPs is disclosable to the Freedom Foundation under the PRA.
+The union appealed the decision to the state Supreme Court, which ultimately denied SEIU 775’s request for review in September 2016, leaving the appeals court decision in the Foundation’s favor intact.
+Federal records indicate that between 2014, 2015 and 2016, SEIU 775 paid the Seattle law firm representing the union in the lawsuit – Schwerin, Campbell, Barnard, Iglitzin & Lavitt – a total of $686 thousand.

-Earlier in the year, however, having failed twice in the Legislature and forseeing its ultimate failure in court, SEIU 775 turned to the ballot box for relief.
+Earlier in the year, however, having failed twice in the Legislature and foreseeing its ultimate failure in court, SEIU 775 turned to the ballot box for relief.